ariesiitr/Sword-Fighter-Game/README.md

 We have added a joystick and attacking button on the screen of the mobile phone to control the player movements and attacks.

-Google Drive of the project:
+Google Drive link of the project: https://drive.google.com/drive/folders/1ayOjpfDaT-eF00N3wmzPQlcfz70zjHfB?usp=sharing
-https://drive.google.com/drive/folders/1ayOjpfDaT-eF00N3wmzPQlcfz70zjHfB?usp=sharing